fboender/ansible-cmdb/README.md

 Ansible-cmdb takes the output of Ansible's fact gathering and converts it into a static HTML overview page containing system configuration information.

-It supports multiple templates (html, txt_table, csv, json output, markdown, sql) and extending information gathered by Ansible with custom data.
+It supports multiple types of output (html, csv, sql, etc) and extending information gathered by Ansible with custom data.
 For each host it also shows the groups, host variables, custom variables and machine-local facts.

 ![](https://raw.githubusercontent.com/fboender/ansible-cmdb/master/contrib/screenshot-overview.png)